abugher/fleet/README.md

 # playbooks

 Playbooks are being refactored.
-There will be roles.
+Old style was one playbook per service per host, approximately; eg configure_ssh_on_synapse.yml.
+New style is one role per service; one role per host; host roles include service roles; service roles use shared task definitions.